ksmpartners/ernie/README.md

 Eclipse BIRT
 ----------------------
 It is highly recommended that users of Ernie build report definitions with the Eclipse BIRT Designer.
-You can get a standalone binary [here](http://www.eclipse.org/downloads/download.php?file=/birt/downloads/drops/R-R1-4_3_0-201306131152/birt-rcp-report-designer-4_3_0.zip).
-The BIRT designer will allow you to connect to any JDBC data source and build rich
+You can get a standalone fat-client [here](http://www.eclipse.org/downloads/download.php?file=/birt/downloads/drops/R-R1-4_3_0-201306131152/birt-rcp-report-designer-4_3_0.zip).
+It is also available as a plugin for the Eclipse IDE.
+The BIRT designer will allow you to create a report template that specifies multiple JDBC data sources and generates complex, graphically rich reports.

+The Ernie APIs and server provide endpoints for (CRUD) management of these report definitions.
+All Ernie report generation tasks take a definition identifier as a required parameter.

 Embedded API <a id="2"></a>
 ---------------